Website

 No matter the plan you choose, Hostinger’s customer service agents are some of the best in the industry.
 Every agent we’ve talked to was helpful, knowledgeable, and friendly too.
 With that said, it can take some time to get in touch with support, especially during peak times.

-Aside from shared hosting, Hostinger offers cloud and VPS plans so there’s plenty of room to grow without having to worry about switching to a different provider.
+Aside from shared hosting, Hostinger offers cloud and VPS plans so there’s plenty of room to grow without having to worry about switching to a different provider any time soon.

-#2 – Bluehost — Best for New WordPress Users
+#2 – Bluehost — Best WordPress Website Builder

-Bluehost offers one of the least expensive introductory hosting plans on our list.
-Not only that, but it also offers any time 24/7 support via multiple channels, comes with everything you need, and gives you plenty of room to grow without having to switch to another provider.
+Like Hostinger, Bluehost offers any time 24/7 support via multiple channels, comes with everything you need, and gives you plenty of room to grow without having to switch to another provider.

-It’s also one of only three hosting providers officially recommended by the developers of WordPress, which is the website platform we recommend for most businesses.
+However, it’s one of only three hosting providers officially recommended by the developers of WordPress (what we recommend for most websites).

-While every other provider on this list can also support WordPress, Bluehost delivers a wide array of WordPress-centric features and hosting plans for WooCommerce users, too.
+While every other provider on this list also work well with WordPress, Bluehost delivers a wide array of WordPress-centric features and hosting plans for WooCommerce users, too.

 Bluehost’s entry-level shared plan gives you 10 GB of storage space and support for one website.
 It also comes with a free SSL certificate and free WordPress themes to help you get started.